 Peter is Professor of Organization & Management at Emory University and was the founding Academic Director of Social Enterprise @ Goizueta.
-He also serves as Academic Director of Specialty Coffee Programs for The Roberto C. Goizueta Business & Society Institute.
+He also serves as Academic Director of Specialty Coffee Programs for Goizueta's Business & Society Institute.

 His research interests relate to how the behavior and performance of organizations evolve over time.
 Currently, he directs his interests in entrepreneurship and organizational performance toward topics in the field of social enterprise.
 His current projects focus on social entrepreneurs and accelerators, on microbusiness development, and on the global specialty coffee industry.

 For the past several years, he has been cultivating several programs which focus on making markets work for more people, in more places, in more ways.
 This led to the establishment of the global Entrepreneurship Database Program, the Start:ME accelerator program, and the Transparent Trade Coffee and Grounds for Empowerment programs.

 Peter's PhD is from the University of Alberta.
 Before taking up his current position at Emory University, Peter served on the faculties of Columbia University, Carnegie Mellon University, and the Australian Graduate School of Management.

 PhD in Organizational AnalysisUniversity of Alberta

 Are We Accelerating Equity Investment Into Impact-Oriented Ventures